Sakai 19 Browser Support

 Sakai is OS neutral.
 It is typically run on any of the numerous Linux distributions.
 Examples of common Linux distributions include Ubuntu, CentOS, Fedora, Gentoo Linux, Red Hat Enterprise Linux (RHEL), and SuSe Linux.
 Sakai can also run on macOS, Microsoft Windows, and Sun Solaris.
 Operating systems other than Linux are not nearly as well tested, and all of the community QA servers are running Linux, so this is generally the recommendation.

 Sakai 12 has been tested with Oracle's Java 8 and OpenJDK 8.
-Requires JDK 8 to build "all code".
-Certain files, such as *.jsp and *.jws, require compilation so downloading and attempting to use only the run time environment (e.g. JRE 8.0) will not suffice.
-Sakai 12 was QA tested with OpenJDK 8.
+Sakai requires JDK 8 to build all code.
+Certain files, such as *.jsp, require access-time compilation so attempting to use only the run-time environment (e.g. JRE 8.0) will not suffice.
+Sakai 19 was QA tested with OpenJDK 8.

 Application server choices

-Sakai production installations typically run MySql 5.6 or later.
+Sakai production installations typically run MySql 5.6+ or MariaDB 10.1+.
 Oracle is the next most popular choice, Oracle 12c.

 Clustering, file storage and load balancing strategies